poetic/short-stack/README.md

 ## Additional Roles

-To add more roles, first add a line to the galaxy file so that they will be downloaded.
+To add more roles, first add a line to ~/.galaxy.yml so that they will be downloaded.
 Then add the appropriate configuration to your ~/.stack.yml file.

 Visit https://github.com/poetic/?query=short-stack to view a list of additional roles.
 View each role's tests/galaxy.yml and tests/stack.yml file for an example on how to use/integrate.